Kia sedans may get new naming scheme in US, according to trademark filings

 Kia may be saying goodbye to the Optima name—and more.

-Kia on Monday rolled out is new mid-size sedan in Korea and signaled that it may change the name from Optima to K5 in the U.S.
+Kia on Monday rolled out its new mid-size sedan in Korea, where it's badged a K5, and signaled that it may forgo the name Optima in favor of K5 in the U.S.

 Included in the announcement for the new K5 were references to a K5 GT sedan powered by a 2.5-liter turbo-4, specifically for North American buyers.
 Conspicuously, the word "Optima" doesn't appear at all.

-Note: This story has been updated to include comments from a Kia spokesman.